tconbeer/sqlfmt-docs/docs/getting-started/using-container.md

 ```

 :::tip
-The `jinjafmt` extra is installed in the container.
-You can configure sqlfmt to disable jinja formatting.
+The jinjafmt extra is installed in the container.
+You can configure sqlfmt to disable Jinja formatting.
 :::

 ## Running Other sqlfmt Commands